conversejs/converse.js/docs/source/index.rst

 Developer API
 =============

-..
-Note :: See also the `Event API Methods`_, not listed here.
+.. note:: see also the `event api methods`_, not listed here.

 initialize
 ==========